Hot Weather, Cool Veggies

 Sky offers several options of easy-to-use soaker and drip systems, and we can help you decide which methods are right for you.

-Mulch and Compost for Water Retention
+Mulch & Compost for Water Retention

 We can’t say enough good things about mulch.
 Mulch is just anything you put on top of your soil.
 We recommend mulching with compost between your plants or rows.
 A layer of dry leaves, burlap, straw, or other biodegradable material can also help.